 Well before their arrival, Foltz and a team have been busy updating and upgrading.
 During recent months, township commissioners approved and were advised of progress on several changes regarding inter-department discipline, other personnel matters, exterior signage, interior revisions and vehicle use.

 Ofc.
 Scott Weidenhammer, designated by Foltz to serve as the department’s accreditation manager, massaged volumes of accumulated data into reports that can be readily accessed and analyzed for trends to make Lower Pottsgrove’s force run more smoothly, the chief said.
 They’ve become a necessity in meeting association paperwork requirements, too.

 Others have chipped in to help.
 Sgt.
 Timothy Walters installed ammunition lockers in the garage.
 Ofc.
-David Slothhower built a new, more secure weapons cabinet, which includes a marble counter top donated and installed by Commissioner Shawn Watson.
-Slothhower also constructed new prisoner seating.
+David Slothower built a new, more secure weapons cabinet, which includes a marble counter top donated and installed by Commissioner Shawn Watson.
+Slothower also constructed new prisoner seating.
 Board President Bruce Foltz fixed electrical problems in the garage.
 Materials and work were donated by Albitz Garage in Sanatoga, Home Depot in Pottstown, and state roadway contractor J.D.
 Eckman.

 Not everyone on staff has bought in to the accreditation agenda, Foltz candidly admits.
 A few officers still question why older ways and methods weren’t good enough, he said, and they balk at some of the requirements.
 He understands: “There’s a lot of change.
 A lot of policy revisions.
 More paperwork.
 But the world has changed too, and we’ve got to change with it.”

 Besides, Foltz said, the benefits of change outweigh any resistance.
 “If all of this helps us avoid or gets us out of one costly piece of litigation, it’s worth it,” he noted.
 “If it avoids headaches or keeps us safer, it’s worth it.”